This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Easy Maintenance

-Maintaining saltwater pools is easier compared to chlorine water pools.
+Maintaining saltwater pools is easier compared to chlorinated pools.

 The salt added into pools regularly undergoes a chemical process to produce chlorine as opposed to traditional pools where you have to consistently add chlorine tablets to the water to make sure it is well disinfected.